• December 22, 2023

 Asset Allocation and Portfolio Rebalancing: Big Themes to Focus in a Volatile Market

-Based on a discussion led by Jyotsna Singh, Business Head, Kotak Private Bank, at IMA India’s 25th Annual CEO Roundtable, December 7-10 2023, Visakhapatnam
+Discussion led by Jyotsna Singh, Kotak Private Bank, at IMA India’s 25th Annual CEO Roundtable, in December 2023.

 Senior managers such as CFOs are often unable to make the time to carefully review, let alone rebalance, their investment portfolios.
 Equally, with markets scaling new highs each day, it is easy to get carried away and make rash decisions that can prove costly in the long term.
 Following a few simple best practices can help avoid such mistakes and generate robust and relatively stable returns.